 - Conferences: Each year the Department of Business Information Systems hosts a professional industry conference and invites students to attend conference sessions, networking opportunities and luncheons that include keynote presentations.
 Conferences are another opportunity to refine your career readiness skills while learning about the industry and meeting alumni and professionals in the field.
 Read about this year's event.

-- Students should follow the WMU Haworth College of Business page for students, alumni, employers and friends of both the college and the Department of Business Information Systems.
+- Students should follow the WMU Haworth College of Business on LinkedIn to network with students, alumni, employers and friends of both the college and the Department of Business Information Systems.

 - The college offers annual LinkedIn photo sessions for all business students to get a professional headshot for use on LinkedIn or for other purposes.